 The material cored in Hole U1381A can be divided into eight lithostratigraphic units (Fig. F10).
-Unit I, ~46.14 m thick, consists mainly of light greenish gray soft clay sediments, with minor layers of silty clay, and three tephra layers, ranging in thickness from 2 to 4 cm.
+Unit I, ~46.14 m thick, consists mainly of light greenish gray soft clay sediment with minor layers of silty clay and three tephra layers, ranging in thickness from 2 to 4 cm.
 In general, Unit I is massive with minor changes in the proportions of clay and silt.
 Biogenic components, especially nannofossils and diatoms, are abundant throughout the unit.
 Foraminifers, spicules, and radiolarians are present in trace abundances.
 Smear slide investigations show that the main accessory components observed in this unit are silt-sized grains of feldspar, chert, chlorite, pyroxene, amphibole, opaque minerals, calcite, glauconite, fragments of radiolarians, foraminifers, sponge spicules, glass, and rare quartz.
 Unit II is ~49.64 m thick and consists of mainly dark grayish to yellowish brown soft to hardened clay/(stone) with abundant intercalated tephra layers.
 The base of the sediment cover is partly silicified.
 Unit II is clearly distinguishable from Unit I by its abundant biogenic components and by an abrupt color change.
-Unit II sediments are >70% spicules, diatoms, radiolarians, and nannofossils.
+Unit II sediment is >70% spicules, diatoms, radiolarians, and nannofossils.
 The dominantly felsic tephra layers range in thickness from 0.5 to 35 cm, are massive to soft, show normal gradation, and are well sorted.
 One notable exception is a 35 cm thick silicified mafic tephra layer in interval 334-U1381A-7R-1, 92 cm, through 7R-2, 9 cm, that shows parallel and cross lamination.
 With the exception of one tephra layer (interval 5R-5, 29-34 cm), all other tephras show devitrification structures within the glass shards and severe signs of alteration.
 Grain size ranges from very fine to coarse ash (up to millimeter size).
 The mineral assemblages observed in the tephra layers consist of plagioclase, pyroxene (hypersthene and augite), hornblende, and biotite.
-Bedding dips, identified at compositional boundaries or grainsize differences, of the entire cover sediment sequence are almost horizontal (mostly $\leq$ 5°).
-The igneous basement starts with a 29 m thick sequence of highly plagioclase phyric to glomerophyric pillow basalts separated by a set of chilled margins (Unit III).
-At the bottom of Unit III, there is a calcareous claystone (Unit IV) with a recovered thickness of 0.24 m.
-Unit V is composed of a 6 m thick sequence of aphyric to moderately plagioclase phyric pillow basalts.
-The contact to the underlying coarser grained basalts (Unit VI) is not clearly defined and is represented by a transitional zone of intercalated pillow basalts and coarser grained basalts.
-Unit VI consists of a 27 m thick sequence of coarser grained aphyric to moderately plagioclase phyric basalts.
-At the bottom of these relatively monotonous basalts is a clastic magmatic horizon 0.27 m thick mainly containing basalt and plagioclase clasts in a fine-grained to microcrystalline matrix (Unit VII).
-Unit VIII below this horizon consists of another plagioclase phyric pillow basalt unit with a chilled margin on top.
-We recovered 4 m of this unit before drilling stopped at 165 mbsf.
+Bedding dips, identified at compositional boundaries or grain-size differences, of the entire cover sediment sequence are almost horizontal (mostly $\leq 5^{\circ}$).
+The igneous rocks cored at Site U1381 (Unit III) consist of aphyric to highly plagioclase phyric and sometimes even glomerophyric pillow basalt sometimes separated by fresh to altered chilled margins (Unit III).
+Phenocrysts are distributed in a microcrystalline to fine- or mediumgrained matrix consisting of plagioclase and pyroxene.
+Vesicularity is usually high (up to 20%), however, the irregular to spherical shaped vesicles are commonly filled with authigenic minerals.
+This unit was cored until TD.

-Structures of the sedimentary sequence cored at this site are characterized by gently dipping (mostly $\leq$ 5°) bedding planes, whereas structures of the cored basalt are characterized by fractures with varying dipping angles of 19°-86° partly filled with vein minerals.
+Structures of the sedimentary sequence cored at this site are characterized by gently dipping (mostly $\leq 5^{\circ}$) bedding planes, whereas structures of the cored basalt are characterized by fractures with varying dipping angles of 19°-86° partly filled with vein minerals.
 No brittle deformation such as faults and fractures was recognized in the sediment cores.